NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Noise regimes in processed ADI images

-In this section, we aim to introduce an alternative local processing, well-suited for the SODINN framework as explained later in the paper, based on the spatial division of the processed frame into (at least) two noise regimes.
-For illustrative purposes, we make use, in this section, of two ADI sequences chosen from the set of nine \varADI{} sequences used in EIDC \citep{Cantalloube2020Exoplanet} (see Table \ref{Table:datasets} for more information about the EIDC data sets).
-Our two \varADI{} sequences, referred to as \textit{sph2} and \textit{nirc3}, were respectively obtained with the VLT/SPHERE instrument \citep{Beuzit2019SPHERE} and the Keck/NIRC-2 instrument \citep{Serabyn2017TheWW}.
-They have the advantage of not containing any confirmed or injected companion, which makes them appropriate for algorithm development and tests that rely on the injection of exoplanet signatures in the image.
+In this section, we aim to introduce an alternative local processing, well-suited for the SODINN framework, as explained later in the paper, based on the spatial stratification of the processed frame into (at least) two noise regimes.
+For illustrative purposes, we make use, in this section, of two ADI sequences chosen from the set of nine \varADI{} sequences used in the EIDC \citep{Cantalloube2020Exoplanet}; see Table \ref{Table:datasets} for more information about the EIDC datasets.
+Our two \varADI{} sequences, referred to as \textit{sph2} and \textit{nrc3}, were respectively obtained with the VLT/SPHERE instrument \citep{Beuzit2019SPHERE} and the Keck/NIRC-2 instrument \citep{Serabyn2017TheWW}.
+They have the advantage of not containing any confirmed or injected companions, which makes them appropriate for algorithm development and tests that rely on the injection of exoplanet signatures in the image.